 There are 41 ethnic groups in Togo.
 Whilst French serves as an official language and lingua franca, each ethnic group has its own language.
 Widely spoken indigenous languages include Ewe and Kabiye.

 Almost 50% of the Togolese are Christians, the majority being Roman Catholics.
 Muslims constitute about 14% of the population.
-More than 30% of the Togolese people are still practicing their ancestral beliefs.
+More than 30% are still practicing their ancestral beliefs.

 Togo is divided into five regions.
 The said regions are Savannah, Kara, Central, Plateau and Maritime.
 My expedition in Togo will only feature the Maritime Region, which is part of the Gulf of Guinea.
-In this section, I am sharing my experiences in the Maritime Region of this enchanting destination.
+Over the next three weeks or so, I will be sharing my experiences along the coastal strip of the destination boasting rich historical and cultural heritage, not to mention the stunning sandy beaches and palm trees.